tezizzm/serverless-pdf-chat-replicated/prompt-plan.md

 6. **Queue**: SQS for asynchronous embedding processing
 7. **AI Services**: Amazon Bedrock for LLM and embedding models

-The goal is to convert this architecture into Kubernetes using Helm charts, where:
+The goal is to maintain the serverless architecture while converting the infrastructure management into Helm charts using Crossplane:
-- The application itself will run in containers on Kubernetes
+- The React frontend will be containerized and run on Kubernetes
+- The Lambda functions will remain as serverless AWS Lambda functions
-- AWS services will be managed via Crossplane and Upbound providers
+- All AWS services (including Lambda) will be managed via Crossplane and Upbound providers
 - All infrastructure configuration will be packaged as Helm charts

 ## Important Assumptions
 1. A Kubernetes cluster with Crossplane already installed is available
 2. Each provider from the AWS provider family will be defined in its own template

-## High-Level Architecture for Kubernetes Migration
+## High-Level Architecture

 1. **Helm Chart Structure**:
    - `crossplane-providers` - Chart for Crossplane providers and configuration
-   - `serverless-pdf-chat` - Chart for application and AWS resources
+   - `serverless-pdf-chat` - Chart for the frontend and AWS resources (including Lambda)

 2. **Kubernetes Components**:
    - Frontend web application (deployment, service, ingress)
-   - Backend services for each Lambda function (deployments, services)

 3. **Crossplane-Managed AWS Resources**:
+   - Lambda functions
+   - API Gateway
    - S3 buckets
    - DynamoDB tables
    - SQS queues